-Learn how to get your first mortgage and buy your first home.
+Learn how to buy your first home and get your first mortgage.
 Explore our guides and use our calculators to find out how much you can borrow and how much deposit you need.
-Calculate if Help to Buy can help you get on the property ladder.
+Calculate if Help to Buy and first time buyer government schemes can help you get on the property ladder.

 Find out how much stamp duty land tax (SDLT) you will pay when you buy a house, flat, land, or building in the UK.

 3 October, 2019

 Making an offer on a house is rarely as simple as offering the asking price.
 Sellers and estate agents expect prospective buyers to offer less than the asking price - so do not be afraid to go below it.

 So, you're thinking about buying a house?
 Congratulations!